 - The Remote Control: The remote controls the temperature of each room.

-The three components are easy to install and take up very little space.
+The three components are easy to install by a qualified Doylestown ac pro and take up very little space.

 How Does a Ductless Air Conditioner Work?

-In a ductless system, the heat and air go through a cycle to heat and cool your home.
+In a ductless system, every qualified Doylestown HVAC pro knows that the heat and air go through a cycle to heat and cool your home.
 Using a heat pump, the cycle transfers heat from evaporation and condensation, using a refrigerant substance that moves through the system with a compressor pump.
 There are two heat exchanger coils: One used to condense the refrigerant and the second to evaporate it.
 The air is cooled because the refrigerant absorbs heat around it as it goes through the evaporation process and during the condensing process the previously absorbed heat is released.

 Why Choose a Ductless AC?